gustavohb/strain-gage-based-scale-system/README.md

-# Strain Gage-based Scale System Using Arduino and MATLAB
+# Strain Gage-based Scale System

 The software interface for the strain gage-based scale system was written as part of a summer project at the Montana State University, Bozeman.